splunk/public-o11y-docs/gdi/opentelemetry/discovery-mode.rst

     bin/otelcol --discovery --dry-run

-The ``--dry-run`` option ensures that a configuration isn't applied to the Collector at runtime.
-The resulting sample configuration appears in the console as YAML.
+The ``--dry-run`` option ensures that the resulting configuration isn't applied to the Collector at runtime.
+The sample configuration appears in the console as YAML instead.
 For example:

 .. code-block:: bash

-   Discovering for next 10s...
+   $ Discovering for next 10s...
-   Discovery complete.

-   # YAML configuration snippet follows

-If discovery mode identifies issues, the Collector shows status messages for full and partial failures.
-Status messages include possible solutions that you can try.

-If you want to apply the configuration directly to the Collector, remove the ``--dry-run`` option.
+   Partially discovered "smartagent/postgresql" using "docker_observer" endpoint "5c9c80ba4319395c26255b6374f048ca973d3618fdd4b92a9ed601c7dddbff6a:5432": Please ensure your user credentials are correctly specified with `--set splunk.discovery.receivers.smartagent/postgresql.config.params::username="<username>"` and `--set splunk.discovery.receivers.smartagent/postgresql.config.params::password="<password>"` or `SPLUNK_DISCOVERY_RECEIVERS_smartagent_x2f_postgresql_CONFIG_params_x3a__x3a_username="<username>"` and `SPLUNK_DISCOVERY_RECEIVERS_smartagent_x2f_postgresql_CONFIG_params_x3a__x3a_password="<password>"` environment variables. (evaluated "{\"error\":\"failed to determine total_time column name: pq: password authentication failed for user \\\"splunk.discovery.default\\\"\",\"host\":\"172.17.0.2\",\"kind\":\"receiver\",\"message\":\"could not monitor postgresql server: failed to determine total_time column name: pq: password authentication failed for user \\\"splunk.discovery.default\\\"\",\"monitorType\":\"postgresql\",\"port\":\"5432\"}")

+When discovery mode can't access a discovered service to extract metric data, it provides instructions and the original log error message.
+In the example, discovery mode couldn't authenticate to the discovered PostgreSQL server due to missing or incorrect credentials.

+To fix most of the issues identified by discovery mode, add or edit the configuration settings suggested in the status messages.
+You can define the required settings in the following ways:

+- Use the ``--set`` option to specify settings to be used by discovery mode at runtime.
+- Set the environment variable for the setting.

+In both cases, discovery mode suggests which paramenters and environment variables you've to use to complete the missing configuration settings.

 .. note:: By default, the duration of the discovery process is 10 seconds, which you can increase by setting the ``SPLUNK_DISCOVERY_DURATION`` environment variable.

 Customize discovery settings
 ==========================================

 By default, discovery mode reads the built-in configuration provided by the Collector executable.

-You can provide your own discovery configuration to modify settings or adjust the existing configuration in case of a partial discovery status.
+You can provide your own configuration to modify settings or adjust the existing configuration in case of a partial discovery status.

-To create custom configurations, follow these steps:
+To create custom discovery configurations, follow these steps:

 #.
 Navigate to the ``config.d`` folder in ``/etc/otel/collector/config.d`` on Linux.
 #.
 Create a ``<name>.discovery.yaml`` file and place it inside a subdirectory of ``config.d``, for example ``observers`` or ``receivers`` where ``<name>`` is the name of the component you want to use.